-Instructional materials are intellectual and designed to aid the teachers and give students the needed support to make development in studies.
-It can give the opportunity to explore various ideas and concepts that would enrich learners' understanding of varied subject matters that sharpen their competencies.
-It aims to reteach the lessons which are not so much clear to the learners and to help them gain mastery of the skills (Rodrigo, 2015).
+Instructional materials are intellectual and designed to aid the teachers and give students the needed support to develop their learning.
+It can allow exploring various ideas and concepts that would enrich learners' understanding of varied subject matters that sharpen their competencies.
+It aims to reteach the lessons which are not so clear to the learners and to help them gain mastery of the skills (Rodrigo, 2015).
 Teachers should make sure that all of their teaching approaches and methods are appropriate in catering to the needs of every student.
-Since Mathematics has a vital role in education for it is one of the subjects that pervade life and its values go beyond the classroom.
-Thus, Mathematics should be learned comprehensively to enhance the development of the students that may help them understand the different concepts of Mathematics by utilizing instructional material that is appropriate for the learning process.
+Since Mathematics has a vital role in education it is one of the subjects that pervade life and its values go beyond the classroom.
+Thus, Mathematics should be learned comprehensively to enhance the development of the students which may help them understand the different concepts of Mathematics by utilizing instructional material that is appropriate for the learning process.